Home STM32 STM32 HAL Internal RTC in STM32: Time, Date & Alarm HAL Tutorial

 Clock Configuration

-Below are the images showing the clock configuration.
+Below is the image showing the clock configuration for this project.

 I am using the Nucleo F446RE board and it has both, LSE and HSE crystals on board.
 The LSE is 32.768Khz and HSE is of 8MHz.
 The LSE crystal is used to provide the clock to the RTC whereas the HSE will be used to clock the rest of the system.